voidmirror/tp-lab-9/ext/gtest-1.8.0/googletest/docs/V1_6_FAQ.md

 ## Why does ASSERT\_DEATH complain about previous threads that were already joined? ##

-With the Linux pthread library, there is no turning back once you cross the line from single thread to multiple threads.
-The first time you create a thread, a manager thread is created in addition, so you get 3, not 2, threads.
+With the Linux pthread library, there is no turning back once you cross the line from single t to multiple threads.
+The first time you create a t, a manager t is created in addition, so you get 3, not 2, threads.
-Later when the thread you create joins the main thread, the thread count decrements by 1, but the manager thread will never be killed, so you still have 2 threads, which means you cannot safely run a death test.
+Later when the t you create joins the main t, the t count decrements by 1, but the manager t will never be killed, so you still have 2 threads, which means you cannot safely run a death test.

-The new NPTL thread library doesn't suffer from this problem, as it doesn't create a manager thread.
+The new NPTL t library doesn't suffer from this problem, as it doesn't create a manager t.
 However, if you don't control which machine your test runs on, you shouldn't depend on this.

 ## Why does Google Test require the entire test case, instead of individual tests, to be named FOODeathTest when it uses ASSERT\_DEATH? ##